steph-xue/travel-journal/README.md

 ## Overview

-This project is a web application that showcases a personal collection of past travel destinations using reusable React components and structured data.
-It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
-Each destination is stored as an entry in a single data file and rendered through a shared Card component, allowing new trips to be added without creating additional markup.
-Every entry combines a photo, Google Maps link, travel dates, and a written description within a consistent card-based layout.
-The destinations are organized in reverse chronological order so the most recent trips appear first.
+This project showcases a personal collection of past travel destinations through reusable React components and structured data.
+It is built with React, JavaScript, HTML, and CSS, and uses Vite as the build tool.
+Each destination is stored as an object in a shared data file and dynamically rendered through a reusable Card component, making it easy to add new trips without writing additional page markup.
+Every card includes a destination photo, Google Maps link, travel dates, and a journal-style description within a consistent layout.
+Entries are arranged in reverse chronological order so the most recent trips appear first.

 <br>